mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 The one limiting factor that cannot be compensated for is the noise of each component.
 If it is not accounted for, valuable information from the signal of interest may be lost.
 Thus, before building a signal acquisition system, one must carefully analyze each elements' limiting factors.
 The present paper offers a collection of methods that accurately model and measure ADC noise limitations, as well as sensor limitations.
 The purpose of these techniques is to simplify the process of building a mixed-mode signal chain.
 By verifying the noise level of the converters, amplifiers and sensors to be used beforehand, ensures the validity of the system, as well as the accuracy and reliability of the signal measured.

 The techniques detailed in this paper are, individually, nothing new.
 However, in order to achieve an adequate system, it becomes valuable to have a collection of fundamental, easy to implement, and low-cost techniques to enable signal chain modeling and verification.
 Even though industry continues to offer parts with increased performance, there will always be a certain limitation that one must be aware of.
 These techniques can not only be used to validate parts before building a mixed-mode signal chain, but also to identify design faults in an existing one.
-By making use of these methods, anyone can build the perfect system for their desired application.

 Acknowledgements
 ----------------

-Jesper Steensgaard - enabled/forced a paradigm shift in thinking about signal chain design, starting with the LTC2378-20.
+-  Jesper Steensgaard, who enabled/forced a paradigm shift in thinking about signal chain design, starting with the LTC2378-20.

-Travis Collins - Architect of Pyadi-iio (among many other things)
+-  Travis Collins, Architect of Pyadi-iio (among many other things).

-Adrian Suciu - Software Team Manager and contributor to libm2k
+-  Adrian Suciu, Software Team Manager and contributor to libm2k.

 References
 ----------